NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 ###### Rendering via Implicit Functions in Fragment Shader

-Use SSBO or UBO to pass particle data to GPU, per pixel loop over particles check if within radius of each particle, accumulate radii etc.
+Use SSBO or UBO to pass particle data to GPU, per pixel loop over particles check if within radius of each particle, accumulate overlapping radii etc.

 ###### Rendering via Grid Rasterize Density (2D Grid)